Ameliafauziah/Amelia-Hari-Fauziah_Hands-on-1-MLOps_Data-Scraping/README.md

 - TF-IDF (TfidfVectorizer) was used to convert course descriptions into numerical feature vectors.

+- Cosine similarity was calculated to measure the closeness between course contents.

+- Based on these similarities, a function was implemented to recommend the top N most similar courses.

 > **Reflection: Challenges & Limitations**

 - **Challenge:** The website uses **lazy loading**, meaning only a portion of courses appear in the raw HTML.